 - To stimulate muscle growth

 - Nerve problems

 - Brazilian ginseng

 - Para toda

 Pfaffia paniculata is also referred to as “para toda” (means "for all things"), and "Brazilian Ginseng".
-These 2 common names for Pfaffia paniculata reflrect its wide spectrum of medicinal benefits and uses.
-This plant has been used in traditional Peruvian medicine for fevers , as well as a sexual tonic, general tonic, calming agent, cure-all, and to treat ulcers .
+These 2 common names for Pfaffia paniculata reflect its wide spectrum of medicinal benefits and uses.
+This plant has been used in traditional Peruvian medicine for fevers , as well as a sexual tonic, general tonic, calming agent, "cure-all", and to treat ulcers .

 In Brazil, Pfaffia paniculata is used for anemia, arthritis, asthma, cancer, chronic fatigue syndrome, circulation problems, diabetes, Epstein-Barr, hypertension, hyperglycemia, immune disorders, impotence, inflammation, leukemia, lymphatic diseases, mononucleosis, pain, rejuvenator, rheumatism, skin problems, stress, tranquilizer, tremors, tumors, ulcers, and as an aphrodisiac, appetite stimulant, and antioxidant .

 Pfaffia paniculata is a large, rambling shrubby ground vine.
 The roots grow deeply, and extensively.

 Pfaffia paniculata has been the most researched species by far, however such species as Pfaffia iresinoides, and Pfaffia stenophylla have also been used, particularly for their ecdysteroid content.

 This plant is indigenous to the Amazon basin, and has spread to other tropical areas of Brazil, Panama, Ecuador, Paraguay, Peru, and Venezuela.